top of page

 Are notarization rules different for seniors?

 Yes.
-Documents should be printed, complete, and unsigned unless otherwise arranged.
+Documents should be ready and unsigned unless instructed otherwise.

 Comments